Last Updated: 2020-10-28

 Next, migrate the native Web Component rating-element

-to use lit-html which uses a Tagged Template Literal which are functions that take template strings as arguments with a special syntax.
-Lit-html then uses template elements under the hood to provide fast rendering as well as providing some sanitization features for security.
+to use Lit template which use Tagged Template Literals which are functions that take template strings as arguments with a special syntax.
+Lit then uses template elements under the hood to provide fast rendering as well as providing some sanitization features for security.
 Start by migrating the <template>

 in index.html

-into a lit-html template by adding a render()
+into a Lit template by adding a render()

 method to the webcomponent: